buditanrim/buditanrim.github.io/_posts/2018-09-09-five-icon-design-problems.md

  - "seo/.jpg"
 ---

-Nowadays, icon is often a part of the design system.
-It's not a surprise because icon is effective to quickly communicate the idea at a glance, like the one in your smartwatch.
+Nowadays, icons are often a part of the design system.
+It's not a surprise because icons are effective to quickly communicate the idea at a glance, like the one in your smartwatch.

 I'm fortunate because I had a chance to work on a few icon systems for various companies<sup>1</sup>.
-Along the way, I've encountered some common problems and I want to share it and hopefully useful to you.
+Along the way, I want to share some common problems I've encountered.

 So, here it goes in no particular order.

 ### Visually complex
-Study by [Byrne (1993)][complex]{:target="_blank"} showed that simple icons are easier for people to find.
+Study by [Byrne (1993)][complex]{:target="_blank"} showed that simple icons are more accessible for people to find.
 Participants were given 3 different type of file icons: blank, simple, and complex.
 Simple icons clearly outperform blank and complex icons.
 Simplicity is crucial in icon design to improve the visual clarity.
 Adding too many details won't help people understand the icon better; they slow people down.

 {% include img-caption.html url="/img/post/sep-2018/icon-problem-complex.jpg" url-2="/img/post/sep-2018/icon-problem-complex-2x.jpg" alt="Complex icon reduce clarity" caption="Simplicity is crucial for clarity." class="dashed medium" %}